-At Overlook Imaging, we offer interventional radiology – a non-surgical alternative to treat fibroids, blood clots, compression fractures, collected fluid and kidney stones, among other conditions.
+At Atlantic Health System’s radiology departments, we offer interventional radiology – a non-surgical alternative to treat conditions that typically require surgery, including tumors, fibroids and gallstones, among others.
 It is often used in conjunction with other imaging techniques, such as fluoroscopy.

 Most interventional radiology procedures are performed on an outpatient basis or require only a short hospital stay.
 General anesthesia is usually not required and pain and recovery time may be significantly reduced.